-The DMP supports gzip and lzo compression types, but recommends lzo with an lzo index file.
+Audience Studio supports gzip and lzo compression types, but recommends lzo with an lzo index file.
 If you choose to use gzip, the maximum supported size is 1GB per file submitted.
-Alternatively, the DMP does support plain text files.
+Alternatively, Audience Studio does support plain text files.

 Data Deletion Impact

-After you request that data be deleted for a given user, we delete all data from the DMP that is tied to the identifier you submitted.
+After you request that data be deleted for a given user, we delete all data from Audience Studio that is tied to the identifier you submitted.
 This happens within 90 days of the initial request.
 Deleted data includes, but is not limited to: